Point Lookout: a free weekly publication of Chaco Canyon Consulting

 A reasonable response to Late Delivery is "We have to reschedule."
 Olivia can say, "I just received it, and I need to review it," but that does open her to Donald's feigning offense or using some other pressure tactic.
 Sometimes it's more fun just to say, "I have to water my begonias."

 Perhaps the most powerfully deceptive tactic for drafters is Seizing the Drafting Role.
 If negotiations begin with Olivia sending Donald a draft agreement, he can respond by returning the agreement without citing any objections, but re-written to his own satisfaction.
 He has thus seized the drafting role without Olivia's consent, and without explaining what he has done to the agreement.
 Olivia can point this out, but he surely already knows.
 Since this tactic is a strong indication that the negotiation will be difficult, Olivia might consider her time better spent watering her begonias.
-First in this series Go to top Top Next issue: On Virtual Relationships Next Issue
+Extrasensory Deception: I First issue in this series Go to top Top Next issue: On Virtual Relationships Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info